aydenp/iNDT/README.md

 - Spoof carrier name and time
 - Relaunch SpringBoard remotely

-## Security Notice

-Installing this tweak on your device means that anyone with the Mac app on your network can send notifications.
-As it's a dsebugging tool, this is fine for most, but eventually it will be beneficial to add an authentication process (either a password or allow/deny connection dialog for first time pairs).

 ## Setup

 1. Install tweak on device with `make install` (Theos required)